The Ultimate Guide To Buying (And Selling) A Car In New Zealand

 *Please note, these Facebook Groups are private.
 You must subscribe first.
 If the links above are not working properly, copy and paste the name into your search box.

 If you happen to be in Auckland on a Sunday morning, go to Ellerslie Car Fair, the largest car market in the country.
 Here’s where you can buy a car, do the change of ownership and enquire about a full checkup of the car in few minutes.
 It’s sort of a big carpark where everyone showcases his car/van/campervan.
 We sold our first car here.

 There’s another car market in Auckland, held on Saturday mornings, the Auckland City Car Fair.
 It is situated within walking distance from the city centre, much easier to reach.
 Again, it’s a car park where cars are showcased, but it’s very very small.
-We didn’t buy our cars here, but we managed to sell one (after a whole day, with a big effort!).
-It’s worth checking, but the Ellerslie Car Fair is far bigger and better.
+We didn’t buy our cars here, but we managed to sell one.
+It’s worth checking, but the Ellerslie Car Fair is bigger and better

 - Decide your budget before going